 It's a new printer that's built on Ultimaker's considerable experience.
 The cooling system has been optimized for greater efficiency: increased cooling, decreased noise.
 LED indicators on the swappable cores indicate potential issues and alert the user that intervention may be necessary.
 New NFC-enhanced material spools tell the printer what you're planning to build with, and extensively tested and optimized materials profiles in the software (Cura) make automatic settings adjustments to allow for a more consistent and high-quality result.
 A redesigned build platform features several improvements: it's lighter and stiffer; reducing vibrations and improving print quality.
 An active assisted-leveling system allows for minute Z-adjustments in the first ten layers of your build, creating the best base for your print and helping to ensure success all the way up.

 A wide range of materials are available from Ultimaker, allowing you to select what's best for your application.
 Nylon, PLA, ABS, CPE, and PVA are available at launch.
 And, CPE+, PC, and TPU95A are coming.

-Communicate with your Ultimaker 3 via wifi or LAN, or use the USB port to print from the included 16gb USB stick.
+Communicate with your Ultimaker 3 Extended via wifi or LAN, or use the USB port to print from the included 16gb USB stick.
 (Note that direct printing from computer to printer via USB is not supported).
-And, monitor the ongoing print using the integrated live camera simply by connecting your Ultimaker 3 to your network.
+And, monitor the ongoing print using the integrated live camera simply by connecting your Ultimaker 3 Extended to your network.